AyushWarrier/AyushWarrier/README.md

 - 🛠️ Currently focused on UI/UX design while learning the basics of Web Engineering (frontend, backend, and how the web works)

-- 🤝 I like turning ideas into simple, clean designs and eventually want to code the things I design
+- 🎨 I like turning ideas into simple, clean designs and eventually want to code the interfaces I design

-- 👨‍💻 Check out my Portfolio [warrierayush.xyz](https://warrierayush.xyz/)
+- 👨‍💻 Open to collaborating on design or beginner web projects

-- 🤔 Always up for a chat on **UI/UX design tips, freelancing experiences, or how to get started with cybersecurity.**
+- 🧩 Learning, experimenting, and figuring things out as I go

 - 📫 Reach out to me through **warrierayush@gmail.com**